consoledotdev/home/content/research/mars.md

 would mean setting up “the internet” from scratch on Mars and either replicating the same services or having Mars-specific services.

+The initial Mars missions will be about exploration and setting up the basic requirements for life, but over time it is reasonable to expect that people living on Mars would want to access the same internet services in the same way they are used to on Earth.
+Whether that is email, search, video streaming, or gaming, we have an expectation of what we can access online.

 Deploying these services on Mars could follow the same approach as on Earth: installing servers in at least one data center and using the standard Earth internet protocols to bootstrap the first network.
 The vast scale of Earth